-Additionally, there is not any need to develop many pages for specific device types.
+Additionally, there is not any need to develop many website design hamilton pages for specific device types.
 Fluid typography can help smooth out text sharpness, and most devices allow for easy zooming so users won’t find multimedia content bothering.

 Fluid Design Can Improve Page Load Times

 A well-optimized site is going to load faster than others, and Google considers this when compiling search results.
 Modern consumers are accustomed to well-functioning sites, and with the immeasurable amount of competition in today’s market they are very quick to turn to a competitor if your site loads too slowly.